Sarthak-22/Mini-project/Mini-project.md

 ## SECRET KNOCK DETECTING DOOR LOCK

 ### Problem Statement :-
-* Designing a circuit that recognises a secret unique knock on the door to open the electrical door lock.
+* Designing a circuit that recognises a secret unique knock on the door to open an electrical door lock.

 ### Components required :-